 Film: The practice has appeared in at least two films: “Alligator Bait” (1900) and “The ‘Gator and the Pickaninny” (1900).
 Two tales of boys used as alligator bait were told in “Untamed Fury” (1947).

-The headline in the September 21, 1923 Oakland Tribune reads: “PICKANINNY BAIT LURES VORACIOUS ‘GATOR TO DEATH.
+The headline on September 21, 1923, Oakland Tribune reads: “PICKANINNY BAIT LURES VORACIOUS ‘GATOR TO DEATH.
 And Mother Gets Her Baby Back in Perfect Condition; Also $2″.

 Villiers is quick to point out that the babies are brought out of the water alive and whole and come out wet and laughing and that “there is nothing terrible about it, except that it is spelling death for the alligators.

-In a strange twist, Villagers reports on the hunter’s attempts to rationalise the motivation of the alligators to “jeopardise every hope of life for a live baby, and in the matter of colour, the additional information is vouchsafed that black babies, in the estimation of the alligators, are far more refreshing, as it were, than white ones.”
+In a strange twist, Villagers reports on the hunter’s attempts to rationalize the motivation of the alligators to “jeopardize every hope of life for a live baby, and in the matter of color, the additional information is vouchsafed that black babies, in the estimation of the alligators, are far more refreshing, as it were than white ones.”

 The article describes the process of placing the babies near the alligator’s haunts, with the hunters hidden behind the brush with their rifles.
 When the baby “attracts” the gator and it exposes his head and forequarters, the hunters shoot the gator and claim their prize.
 And, just in case someone happens to care about the welfare of the baby, the reader is assured that Florida alligator hunters do not ever miss their targets.
 After the baby is returned to its mother, she is paid the set price of two dollars (Villiers, 1923).
 This is, of course, fabrication.
 Slaves couldn’t read so they couldn’t possibly answer an ad about using their children for alligator hunting.
 There was also no reason to ever pay a slave for using their babies as alligator bait.